captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 I told you -
+nnDOCM
+ 73
 ---
 ## ROBYN:
-You're not from here.
+You ' r e not from here.
 ---
 ## SHARON:
-/ played the claHnet os a child.
+/ played the clarinet as a child.
-Tanya refers to her book club os a -
+Ta n y a refers to her book club as a -
 SHARON & ---
 ## ROBYN:
 - Reading group.